Bhairava mudra is one of a few mudras – yogic hand gestures – that are commonly taken for meditation practice.

 To incorporate Bhairava or Bhairavi mudra in meditation, sit in a comfortable position with the spine straight.
 You can review various options for sitting here.

-Close your eyes (or lower your gaze) and bring your attention to your natural breathing.
+Close your eyes (or lower your gaze) and allow your attention to rest on your natural breathing.
 For guidance on how to follow the breath in meditation, see here or for how to begin a meditation practice here.

 For this particular mudra, it’s nice to wrap a folded blanket around the waist.
 This forms a ledge on which the hands can comfortably rest.